virgili0/Virgilio/Topics/starting-a-data-project.md

 # What you will learn
 In this guide, you'll learn to prepare yourself to start the project.

-This will consist of building the project structure, looking for sources that can help you solve the problem, build good documentation and more!
+This will consist of looking for sources that can help you solve the problem, buildinghe project structure, , build good documentation, secure your code, our data and more!

 ## Prerequisites